A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

 For example, a height filtration in the $+z$ direction indicates that the filtration moves along the $z$-axis in the positive direction, and each $S_{\varepsilon_i}$ includes all vertices with $z_v\leq\varepsilon_i$ and all edges with $\max\left\{z_{v_1}, z_{v_2}\right\}\leq\varepsilon_i$.
 Conversely, a direction of $-z$ indicates that the filtration moves along the $z$-axis in the negative direction, and each $S_{\varepsilon_i}$ includes all vertices with $z_{\max}^T - z_v\leq\varepsilon_i$ and all edges with $\max\left\{z_{\max}^T - z_{v_1}, z_{\max}^T - z_{v_2}\right\}\leq\varepsilon_i$.
 An illustration of the $-z$ height filtration is shown in Figure \ref{fig:complexity}.

-\textbf{Directional complexity:} For each tree $T$ and filtration direction $\pm\xi$, the degree-0 barcode is computed by tracking the number of disjoint connected components in the nested set of subgraphs at each $\varepsilon_i$ (Figure \ref{fig:complexity}).
+\textbf{Directional complexity:} Given a spatial tree $T$ and a filtration direction $\pm\xi$, the 0--dimensional barcode is computed by counting the number of disjoint connected components in the nested set of subgraphs at each $\varepsilon_i$, Figure \ref{fig:complexity}.
 The directional complexity (DC) of $T$ in each direction is the total persistence of all $0$-features in the filtration, computed by summing the lengths of the bars in the barcode,

 Directional complexities are named relative to murine anatomy and captures the length and occurrence of branches in the named direction (Figure \ref{fig:mouse}).
 For example, the $-z$ filtration yields anterior complexity which refers to branches pointing toward the head of the mouse (Figure \ref{fig:complexity}).